As mentioned in Voicegain API Doc most of Voicegain Web API methods use JWT Authentication.

 - The accountId - this is the ID of your account.
 Because the accountId is already referenced in JWT, none of the Web API methods require it to be specified in the request body nor query parameters.

-- The contextId - The concept of context is explained in here.
+- The contextId - The concept of context is explained in this article.
 Each JWT token has reference to contextId, so again none of the Web API methods require it to be specified in the request body nor query parameters.

 - The Signature of the request.
 This is hash of the JWT payload and the secret that is not being communicated in the request.